mojowebinc/mojowebinc.github.io/pages/07contact.md

 ---

 The contact page is currently under construction.
-If you have question or comment, feel free to contact Jim Farrell at jnfphd@aol.com.
+If you have question or comment, feel free to send them to contact@mojo-web.com.